qmk/qmk_firmware/docs/feature_split_keyboard.md

 #### Handedness by EEPROM

-This method sets the and reads the handedness by using the EEPROM (persistent storage of the controller).
+This method sets the keyboard's handedness by setting a flag in the persistent storage (`EEPROM`).
+This is checked when the controller first starts up, and determines what half the keyboard is, and how to orient the keyboard layout.

 To enable this method, add the following to your `config.h` file: